mal-coder/Postgres-Multi-DB-deployment/readme.md

 ```

-### Testing Postgres DB Updater
+### Testing Postgres Multi DB deployment

-To test Postgres DB Updater prepare you *tasks.json* and point the app to the correct file.
+To test Postgres Multi DB deployment prepare you *tasks.json* and point the app to the correct file.
 Set up the *PRODUCTION* environmental variable to False and:
 PG_DB=db
 PG_USER=postgres=